testdeck/testdeck/README.md

 Static `before` and `after` methods will be called before and after all tests.

-A class instance will be create for each test.
+A class instance will be created for each test.

 Instance `before` and `after` methods will be called before and after each test.